internet-sicherheit/eco-blockchain-governance/governance/0018-application-process/README.md

 ## Summary

-The RFC provides the guidelines to develop objective criteria for an application process to select new members to join a consortial blockchain network.
+The RFC provides a guidelines for an possible application process to select new members to join a consortial blockchain network.

 ## Motivation

 A transparent application process flow provides a clear and transparent overview to the applicant and members.
 It increases confidence that their application has been scrutinized well before a decision is made and that only elgibile and trustworthy organizations are able to join.
+The process gives equal chances to all eligible applicants and creates more security within the exisiting consortia.

 ## Specifications

-* Workflow process for the organization when applying to join consortial blockchain network.
+* Workflow process for the applying organization when applying to join consortial blockchain network.
-* Needs to be combined with #0003RFC
+* This RFC needs to be combined with [#0003RFC](https://github.com/internet-sicherheit/eco-blockchain-governance/tree/master/governance/0003-Onboarding)
 * Criteria to evaluate applicants
-* Voting for new members
-* Voting algorithm including a "majority rule"
+* Decision-making on new applicants, for more details refer to [#0020RFC](https://github.com/internet-sicherheit/eco-blockchain-governance/issues/44) for more information on decision-making in governance processes)
-* Interval for internal voting process
+* Interval for internal decision or voting to decide on applicants
-* Classes of Membership
+* Different Classes of Membership imply different rights and nodes for members
-* Degree of transparency of the process e.g. publication on a website.
+* Degree of transparency of the process e.g. publication on a website
 * Is there something like an alternating comitee?

 ## Examples & Best Practices